 The port is Australia's largest exporter of minerals (copper, zinc, lead) as well as sugar, it serves over 20 direct shipping lines, offers over 40 services and links Australia with 136 international cargo ports.

-Port's main exports are sugar, molasses, coke, tallow (animal fat), timber, fertilisers, TEU containers, live cattle, reefer containers (refrigerated meat), minerals (magnetite, copper, lead, zinc, zinc ferrite and oxide, silver), bulk cargo (sand, gravel), project cargo.
+Port's main exports are sugar, molasses, coke, tallow (animal fat), timber, fertilizers, TEU containers, live cattle, reefer containers (refrigerated meat), minerals (magnetite, copper, lead, zinc, zinc ferrite and oxide, silver), bulk cargo (sand, gravel), project cargo.

 In November 2017, the port authority introduced a new welcome uniform for the cruise ship tourists welcoming staff.
 The new uniform's design features silk panels and blue (tropics-themed) scarves.
 The "cruise ship uniforms" are designed by local designers and will be updated each year.

 Season 2018 started on Nov 29 with the 2016-built top luxury ship Seabourn Encore.
 In 2018, for the first time ever, P&O Cruises Australia partially homeported Pacific Eden in Townsville QLD.
 The vessel was officially based in Cairns QLD, for a total of 10 roundtrips.
-The partial turnaround in Townsville was scheduled for September 7 (2018), allowing some local residents (around 400 passengers) to embark or disembark here.
+The partial turnaround in Townsville was scheduled for September 7 (2018), allowing some local residents (~400 passengers) to embark or disembark here.